 I'll reveal my detailed process for these in part 2, as part of the "My Career Change" series.
 I'll also share with you WHY I chose to go into digital marketing.

 Stay tuned... and yes!
 I'm sharing my entire process with you, basically giving away my career change process and using myself as a case study.

-I encourage you to try out the tools and techniques I share with you as well, and please... let me know how it goes!
-Just use the #MyCareerChange hashtag (um, yup, trying out a little digital marketing technique).
+I encourage you to try out the tools and techniques I share with you as well, and please... let me know how it goes in the comments or in an email!

 P.S. - Know someone contemplating a career change?
 Share the love ツ